tetratelabs/istio-distro.io/content/istio-in-practice/sticky-sessions/_index.en.md

 Call was processed by host sticky-svc-689b4b7876-cq8hs for user ricky and it took 5.0003232s
 ```

-As expected, the first request takes 5 seconds, however, any subsequent requests will go to the same instance and will take considerably less:
+As expected, the first request takes 5 seconds.
+However, any subsequent requests will go to the same instance and will take considerably less:

 ```text
 $ curl -H "x-user: ricky" http://localhost/ping